 My suggestion is to go to your local art store and handle some journals.
 See which one pleases you and makes you want to pick it up and make something, that one will probably serve you well.
 If you want a more scientific answer, go for a heavier page, it will hold up to more paint. 🙂

 This is a great question!
-While I believe all art is therapeutic, can be a great form of self-expression and stress relief, this class is not art therapy.
+Many students have told me that what they really appreciate about my teaching style is that it feels very encouraging and teaches them to approach their art in a much more judgement free way, which in turn helps them produce better work.
+I have used my training to help inform my no-judgment approach to art making, but it’s important to be clear that this class is NOT art therapy.
 Art therapy happens when a trained art therapist uses art within a counseling relationship to help a client meet their mental health goals.
 As with talk therapy, there is a signed agreement for treatment and a treatment plan.

 Want to see what other art classes I’m offering?
 Click here.